Best Plain Greek Yogurt (Full Fat, Nonfat, and Lactose Free!)

 Straus Whole Milk Organic Greek Yogurt

 Yogurt enthusiasts, take note.
 This tastes like homemade yogurt—like something rich with bacteria and enzymes.
 You can practically feel your gut microbiome flourishing.
 It has an almost Jell-O-like consistency—that scoop will hold its shape.
 And the flavor is complex.
-Sporked’s Jordan Myrick said it almost tasted like there was olive oil in the mix.
+Sporked’s Jordan Myrick said it almost tastes like there’s olive oil in the mix.
 I called out the grassy undertones and mild salinity.
 (I’m fancy like that.)
-This yogurt is something to talk about.
+This Greek yogurt is something to talk about.
 Get your hands on it, ASAP.

 Credit: Ryan Martin / Amazon